swahareddy/IndianMediaNegativity/gcp_guide.md

 I enthusiastically started with GCP since I am comfortable with connecting to it due to my project at work.
-And also, I am no ML, NLP expert and Google's APIs let any chomu do cool NLP stuff.
+And also, I am no ML, NLP expert and Google's APIs let anyone do cool NLP stuff.

 How are we getting all this?
 Google cloud gives developers 300$ of credits for one year.
 I have set this up using that trial.
 Mine will not get over, but if it does, we can use someone else's account.
 I don't think that given our small use case, it will even cost anything significant.